Demidorn/alx-interview/README.md

 - [0x05.
 N Queens](https://github.com/Demidorn/alx-interview/tree/main/0x05-nqueens)

 #### **Contributing** <br>
-If you would like to contribute to these project, please fork the repository and create a pull request with <br>your changes.
+If you would like to contribute to these projects, please fork the repository and create a pull request with <br>your changes.
 I welcome all improvements and suggestions!

 **Author**
 * Ikilai Doreen - [Demidorn](https://github.com/Demidorn)